Skip to navigation Skip to content

 • available evidence is unclear or insufficient for the assessor to complete the report

-• assessor cannot obtain the necessary additional information or clarification from:
+• assessor cannot get the necessary additional information or clarification from:

 A specialist assessment is generally scheduled after the JCA appointment.
-In some circumstances an appropriately qualified assessor may conduct a specialist assessment at the time of the JCA appointment.
-In these cases, notes are added to the future appointment to indicate that the appointment is a specialist assessment.
+In some circumstances, an appropriately qualified assessor may conduct a specialist assessment at the time of the JCA appointment.
+In these cases, notes are added to the future appointment to show that the appointment is a specialist assessment.
 The specialist assessment appointment details can be viewed in the online diary in Process Direct.

-In select instances a customer can be referred for a Vulnerable Customer Assessment to obtain a provisional diagnosis of a psychological/mental health condition.
+In certain cases, a customer can be referred for a Vulnerable Customer Assessment to get a provisional diagnosis of a psychological/mental health condition.
 See Diagnosis of a medical condition provided by an Assessment Services Psychologist for Disability Support Pension (DSP).

 Insufficient medical evidence to conduct a JCA

 All medical/sensitive information relevant to a JCA must be scanned and attached to the customer's electronic Medical Information File Envelope (eMIFE).
-If the customer does not supply sufficient medical evidence prior to, or at the time of, their JCA, the assessment will go ahead with the available medical evidence.
+If the customer does not supply sufficient medical evidence before, or at the time of, their JCA, the assessment will go ahead with the available medical evidence.

 Suspected fraudulent medical evidence